yash251/substreams/docs/new/how-to-guides/sinks/sql/sql.md

 - Using the SQL sink, which currently supports PostgresSQL and Clickhouse (recommended)

 ### - Substreams:SQL Deployable Service (beta)
 Use the Substreams CLI to easily send the data of your Substreams to a database.
-It also has support for **dbt transformations**, so it's great for data analyts!
+It also has support for **dbt transformations**, so it's great for data analysts!

 You can deploy a new service by using the `substreams alpha service` command.